mihaipaun/book-eloquentjs/chapter01-basic-javascript/readme.md

 When you do not want automatic type conversion to happen, there are two extra operators: !== and === (it tests if a value is _precisely_ or not equal to the other)

 All arithmetic operations on the value NaN result in NaN (e.g. "strawberry" * 5).
-Also NaN == NaN -> false
+Also, NaN == NaN -> false